modelum/uschema-code-analysis/README.md

 ```

 ## List of related publications:
+Carlos J. Fernández-Candel, Anthony Cleve, and Jesús J. García-Molina.
 Towards the Automated Extraction and Refactoring of NoSQL Schemas from Application Code